-Carla is a solicitor in the clinical negligence department.
+Carla is an associate solicitor in the clinical negligence department.

 As soon as Carla started working on clinical negligence claims, she knew that she definitely wanted to become a solicitor and that clinical negligence would be the area that she specialised in.
 Carla subsequently began my training contract in March 2010 and qualified as a solicitor in the clinical negligence department in March 2012.

 Clinical negligence claims can be quite complicated.
 You will know from when you have had medical treatment that the language doctors use is not always clear and you can sometimes be unsure about what treatment you need and why.
 Many of Carla's clients also have long-term health problems, which can make the whole process more stressful and confusing.
 Through her role as a solicitor she can help clients to understand the medical jargon, the medical treatment that they have received and help to ease any stress or confusion.

 A lot of Carla's clients have not been told or do not understand what has happened with their medical treatment and why it has gone wrong.
 For some clients an explanation of what has happened is all that they are looking for.
 A key part of Carla's role is therefore trying to get her clients the answers that they deserve.

 She also gets the opportunity to help people when they are going through difficult times in their lives.
 She listens to peoples problems and appreciates that as a result of poor medical treatment, clients can suffer from a variety of issues i.e. a change in their abilities, losing their job, difficulties paying their bills etc. Carla therefore believes that a key part of her job as a solicitor is to provide support to her clients and to try and get their lives back on track as much as possible.

 Carla now have a varied caseload dealing with claims concerning surgery, orthopaedics, gynaecology, delays in diagnosis, birth injuries and neurological Injuries.